bouncefinance/Fangible_V2_API/Fangible_V2_API-EN_US.md

 >
 > Email: homie_xu@163.com ( If you have any interface problem, please contact me )
 >
-> Update main content: ( 2021-5-26 )
+> Update main content: ( 2021-6.10 )
 >
-> 1. new interface 1.4 Search
+> 1. Correct the field "Conicbooks =" Comicbooks (important)
-> 2. add interface 4.1 Activities List
+> 2. add the description of the interface request method GET / POST
-> 3. fix 2.4 Pool Detail ( Trading History ) interface error reporting problem
+> 3. several interfaces about PoolDetail are being debugged and updated fields, do not use them for the time being, expected to be adjusted and docked within 2 days
-> 4. add Typing 6.1 IAccountData
+> 4. delete the Chinese translation document, only update the English document

 ## Function roadmap